uoregon-libraries/rais-image-server/README.md

 *For contributors*: note that `make docker`, in addition to creating a production image, will produce an image called "raisimageserver_rais-build" which can be used to compile and run tests.
-See [docker/Dockerfile.build](docker/Dockerfile.build) for examples of how to make this happen.
-Also consider using [scripts/buildrun.sh](scripts/buildrun.sh) to ease compiling and testing.  [scripts/dev.sh](scripts/dev.sh) is also available for easing the edit-compile-run loop on a system with no JP2 libraries, where compilation has to go through docker.
+Consider using [scripts/buildrun.sh](scripts/buildrun.sh) to ease compiling and testing.
+[scripts/dev.sh](scripts/dev.sh) is also available for easing the edit-compile-run loop on a system with no JP2 libraries, where compilation has to go through docker.